Table of Contents

 Sounds weird?
 Stay with me.
 One of my friends made an (unintentional) new bestie on a dog-walking website in the UK.
 The premise of these is that busy owners list slots to walk their dogs, and dogless dog-lovers sign up to walk them.

-There are several of these websites around the world or you can volunteer at a rescue centre.
-In Mexico City, we have the opportunity to walk rescue pubs each weekend in Parque Mexico and it’s always a social affair.
+There are several of these websites worldwide, or you can volunteer at a rescue centre.
+In Mexico City, we have the opportunity to walk rescue pups each weekend in Parque Mexico and it’s always a social affair.
 Worst case scenario you make furry friends instead of human ones and we all know they’re better anyway!

 17. Get a group together

 This is a great way to not just meet people but get your social life together.
 Don’t keep your friends to yourself: introduce them!
 Get a group chat going on.
 This way, plans will get made without you doing all the work.

 Final thoughts about making friends in a new city

 When I’m in a new city, I’m more proactive than usual.
 At home in the UK, if a friend had brought along a friend to a meetup, I’d always be friendly.
 But in Mexico City, I’d message them afterwards saying it was nice to meet them (only if it was, of course!) and suggest coffee sometime.